cloudamqp/terraform-provider-cloudamqp/website/docs/r/instance.html.markdown

 # cloudamqp_instance

-This resource allows you to create and manage Rabbit MQ instance through CloudAMQP and deploy to multiple cloud platforms provider and over multiple regions, see [Instance regions](../instance_region.html) for more information.
+This resource allows you to create and manage a CloudAMQP instance running Rabbit MQ and deploy to multiple cloud platforms provider and over multiple regions, see [Instance regions](../instance_region.html) for more information.

 Once the instance is created it will be assigned a unique identifier.
 All other resource and data sources created for this instance needs to reference the instance identifier.